Searinvestments/pricing/billable.md

 copyright:

   years: 2015, 2017
-lastupdated: "2017-06-01"
+lastupdated: "2017-10-10"

 ---

 {:shortdesc: .shortdesc}
 {:codeblock: .codeblock}
+{:tip: .tip}
 {:screen: .screen}
 {:new_window: target="_blank"}

 # Signing up for a billable account
 {: #billable}

-When you upgrade your account, you can choose from the following {{site.data.keyword.Bluemix_notm}} billable accounts:
+When you upgrade your account, you can choose from the following {{site.data.keyword.Bluemix}} billable accounts:

   * Pay-As-You-Go - you're charged based on your use of {{site.data.keyword.Bluemix_notm}} compute and services
   * Subscription - you can get a monthly discount based on a minimum monthly spending commitment.